-The Time is Right
+Major in Information Technology or Supply Chain Management: The Time is Right

-Businesses today are seeking people with an understanding of key business drivers, business processes, and project management, with both communication and team skills—along with the specific skill sets you will learn in our majors.
+Businesses today are seeking people with: an understanding of key business drivers, business processes and project management with both communication and team skills—along with the specific skill sets you will learn in our majors.
 Differentiate yourself and become more marketable by combining core business skills with program options.

-Exciting Career Options
+Exciting Career Options in our fields

 These new roles work with other business units to identify requirements and help translate them into tangible project deliverables, or improve the security and efficiency of existing networks.

 Not just an area for manufacturing, operations tools and techniques are needed anywhere processes and materials flow through an organization.
-Employers include hospitals, wholesale or retail distributors, government entities, and manufacturing of many varieties.
+Employers include hospitals, wholesale or retail distributors, government entities and manufacturing of many varieties.

 About Our Faculty and Curriculum

 Many classes are taught in our state-of-the-art Micron Networking and Telecomm teaching classroom.
-Our students study leading edge technology through hands-on labs, simulations, and a variety of interactive learning methods.
+Our students study leading edge technology through hands-on labs, simulations and a variety of interactive learning methods.
 Our curriculum is updated regularly to stay in line with the needs of our hiring companies.